seanhagen/workernator/docs/design.md

 RegisterJob(job Job) error
 ```

-The `Job` struct should contain the name of the job that will be used later when starting a job; the `JobFunction` function is the "worker" ( cause it does the actual work! ).
+The `Job` struct should contain the name of the job that will be used later when starting a job; the `JobFunction` function is the actual "worker".

 #### Starting Jobs